yioneko/vtsls/README.md

 ### TypeScript plugin not activated

 - Plugin should be specified in `tsconfig.json`.
 - Check the place of running tsserver.
 By default the bundled version is used as in VSCode.
-Switch to workspace version by command `typescript.selectTypeScriptVersion` or config option `typescript.tsdk`.
+Switch to workspace version by command `typescript.selectTypeScriptVersion` or config option `vtsls.autoUseWorkspaceTsdk`.
 - `typescript.tsserver.pluginPaths`: use this option without modifying `tsconfig.json`.

 ### Log